xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-2.md

 </div>

 ### Configuring VRF under BGP
-Now to establish the L3VPN, the final step is to advertize the VRF routes via BGP.
+Now to establish the L3VPN, the final step is to advertise the VRF routes via BGP.
 This is established by configuring the VRF under BGP on each PE.
-For simplicity we are using auto rd just redistributing the connected routes.
+For simplicity we are using _auto rd_ under the VRF and redistributing the connected routes.
 For SRv6 we will specify the locator to be used and the label mode as per VRF.

 The following configurations needs to be added on both PE1 and PE4.
 <div class="highlighter-rouge">